Altitude Sickness: A Guide for Trekking in the Himalayas of Nepal

 Altitude Variation:

 Nepal's trekking routes can involve significant altitude variations, with trekkers ascending and descending multiple times during their journey.
-Rapid changes in altitude can put additional stress on the body, making it more susceptible to altitude sickness.
+Rapid changes in altitude put additional stress on the body, making it more susceptible to altitude sickness.

 Remember, prevention is key when it comes to altitude sickness.
-By following these preventive measures, you can reduce the risk of altitude sickness and increase the chances of having a safe and enjoyable trekking experience in the Himalayas of Nepal.
+By following these preventive measures, you reduce the risk of altitude sickness and increase the chances of having a safe and enjoyable trekking experience in the Himalayas of Nepal.

 Altitude sickness preventive measures